xrpscript/xrpscript.github.io/README.md

 ## Usage Instructions 📘

-To interact with the Ripple network using our service, follow these steps:
+To interact with the XRP Ledger using our service, follow these steps:

-1. **Connect to XUMM Wallet:** Start by connecting your XUMM wallet to authorize transactions and query balances.
+1. **Connect to GemWallet:** Start by connecting your GemWallet to authorize transactions and query balances.
 2. **Mint Inscriptions:** Use our minting feature to create new inscriptions.
 Fill in the required details and submit the transaction.
 3. **Transfer Inscriptions:** To transfer inscriptions, input the recipient's address and the amount, then confirm the transaction.
 4. **Query Features:** Utilize our query features to check on the indexer status, synchronization status, total supply, and your balance.